Pylons/pyramid/docs/narr/urldispatch.rst

    config.add_view(myview, route_name='myroute')

-When a :term:`view callable` added to the configuration by way of :meth:`~pyramid.config.Configurator.add_view` bcomes associated with a route via its ``route_name`` predicate, that view callable will always be found and invoked when the associated route pattern matches during a request.
+When a :term:`view callable` added to the configuration by way of :meth:`~pyramid.config.Configurator.add_view` becomes associated with a route via its ``route_name`` predicate, that view callable will always be found and invoked when the associated route pattern matches during a request.